CleasbyCode/Tweetable-JPG-PowerShell-Polyglot/README.md

 For the final close-comment block, we overwrite the last 13 bytes of image data with a default string "0x00, 0x00, 0x20, 0x20, 0x00, 0x00, 0x23, 0x3E, 0x0D, 0x23, 0x9e, 0xFF, 0xD9".
 Becuase we are modifying bytes within a section of image data that is compressed & encoded, this will trigger X/Twitter to re-encode some (or all) of these bytes.

-The first 6 bytes of the above string can help with the encoding and are also expendable, so it does not no matter if they are changed or removed, but following 4 bytes "0x23, 0x3E, 0x0D, 0x23" are cruical and need to be preserved by X/Twitter for the PowerShell script to work.
+The first 6 bytes of the above string can help with the encoding and are also expendable, so it does not matter if they are changed or removed, but the following 4 bytes "0x23, 0x3E, 0x0D, 0x23" are cruical and need to be preserved by X/Twitter for the PowerShell script to work after tweeting the image.
 For some images, these 4 bytes are retained by X/Twitter, but are removed or changed for others, making the image incompatible for this program.
+We can only find out which images work after tweeting them.

 This repo (currently) contains 32 compatible images, should you find it difficult to find your own compatible image.